QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/dyn_stack.rst

 This lecture is our first encounter with a class of problems in which optimal decision rules are history dependent [#f12]_

-We shall encounter other examples in lectures :doc:`optimal taxation with state-contingent debt <opt_tax_recur>` and :doc:`optimal taxation without state-contingent debt <amss>`
+We shall encounter other examples in lectures :doc:`optimal taxation with state-contingent debt <../dynamic_programming_squared/opt_tax_recur>` and :doc:`optimal taxation without state-contingent debt <../dynamic_programming_squared/amss>`

 Many more examples of  such problems are described in chapters 20-24 of :cite:`Ljungqvist2012`